-To be considered for all aid programs, our office must receive your FAFSA record from the federal processor and your PROFILE application from the College Board (if you are applying for institutional grants and scholarships) by Jan.
-17, 2014 (allow three to four weeks for processing).
-We will notify you by email if we need additional documents or information; these materials must be submitted within 30 days of notification for you to be considered for all aid programs.
+To be considered for all aid programs, we must receive your FAFSA record from the federal processor and your PROFILE application from the College Board (if you are applying for institutional grants and scholarships) by Jan.
+17, 2014.
+Allow three to four weeks for processing).
+We will notify you by email if we need additional documents or information; these materials must be submitted within 30 days of notification for you to be considered for institutional aid.